 The Masai Mara is known for its’ annual Wildebeest Migration, when thousands of wildebeest, zebra and other herbivores stampede across the plains in search of fresh grazing.
 They migrate north from Tanzania’s Serengeti in about July and return south crossing the Mara River in about November.
 This dramatic migration is one of the most impressive wildlife spectacles in the world, especially seeing the grazers plunge into the Mara River inhabited by crocodiles and hippos.
 An impressive number of predators and scavengers, such as lion cheetah and hyena, follow the herbivore migration adding to this truly spectacular sight.

-On the last day of the Mountain Gorillas & Mara Overland Camping Safari we depart from the Masai Mara Game Reserve making our way back across the Great Rift Valley to our final safari stop - Nairobi.
+On the last day of the Mountain Gorillas & Mara Overland Camping Safari, we leave the Masai Mara Game Reserve behind.
+Making our way back across the Great Rift Valley we travel to our final safari stop - Nairobi.

 Please note that this safari requires a mandatory Adventure Pass (Local Payment) at an additional cost.
 The Adventure Pass includes major tour highlights and activities.
 This compulsory payment can be made when booking your tour, or at the start of your trip, payable directly to your tour guide.
 Contact African Budget Safaris for the detailed itinerary listing what is included in the Adventure Pass and see the Full Pricing above for rates.